darksonic2112/BOXX-Type-Controller/README.md

 ## TL;DR
 If you just care about the put-together BOXX:
-The "Sample BOXX" file contains 3 files (backplate has to be printed twice).
+The "Sample BOXX" file contains 4 files for the 2 fronts and 2 backplates.
-You need to carve out a way so you can connect your e.g. arduino with the outside world.
+You need to carve out a way so you can connect your e.g. arduino with the consol/PC.
 The "DARKSONIC BOXX" (No Name Alternative included) is customized for an Arduino micro and a 12mm x 6mm USB-C female.
 Adjustments can be made with any tool that takes stl files (I used https://www.tinkercad.com).

 ## Elements and Measurements of the modular components